Kraken: Niagara

 The ship Niagara on course from Lisbon to New York in 1813 logged a sighting of a marine animal spotted afloat at sea.
 It was claimed to be 200 ft in length, covered in shells, and had many birds alighted upon it.

 Samuel Latham Mitchill reported this, and referencing Montfort's kraken, reproduced an illustration of it as an octopus.

+Giant squid (Architeuthis)

+A common conception of the kraken has been that it originates from sightings of giant squid.